 6. Leverage technology to reduce turnaround time: The Centre is working to reduce 'time to export' by leveraging technology further.
 An action plan to reduce turnaround time at airports and ports bench-marked to international standards to be implemented by December 2019 and an inter-ministerial group will monitor this.

-7. Mega shopping festival: India shall hold annual mega shopping festivals, like that in Dubai, across four destinations in the country by March 2020 covering sectors such as textiles, jewellery, yoga and leather.
+7. Mega shopping festivals: India shall hold annual mega shopping festivals, like that in Dubai, across four destinations in the country by March 2020 covering sectors such as textiles, jewellery, yoga and leather.
 The move will be a booster dose for artisans and tourism sector.

-9. Mass enrolment of artisans: To enable handicrafts to reach export market through e-commerce, a special dispensation for onboarding handicraft artisans to support exports will be undertaken.
-"The government moves to enable handicrafts industry to effectively harness e-commerce for exports," Sitharaman said.
+9. Mass enrolment of artisans: Enable handicrafts to reach export market through e-commerce—special dispensation for onboarding handicraft artisans to support exports. " The government moves to enable handicrafts industry to effectively harness e-commerce for exports," Sitharaman said.

 India's exports dropped by 6.05 per cent to $26.13 billion in August on account of a significant dip in shipments from key sectors such as petroleum, engineering, leather, and gems and jewellery.
 Imports too declined by 13.45 per cent to $39.58 billion, narrowing trade deficit to $13.45 billion in August.

 The growth of eight core industries had dropped to 2.1 per cent in July mainly due to a contraction in coal, crude oil, natural gas and refinery products, according to the government data.
-The combined index of eight core industries in July was 2.1 per cent higher as compared to June, but saw a huge drop from 7.3 per cent recorded in July last year.
+The combined index of eight core industries in July was 2.1 per cent higher as compared to July, but saw a huge drop from 7.3 per cent recorded in July last year.

 Meanwhile, the IMF on Thursday noted that India's economic growth is "much weaker" than expected and attributed the reasons to corporate and environmental regulatory uncertainty and lingering weaknesses in some non-bank financial companies.

-In recent weeks, the government has announced a slew of economic measures, including the mega bank mergers, withdrawal of higher surcharge on Foreign portfolio investments (FPIs) and domestic investors, sops for infrastructure, revival package for the auto industry and relief for startups.
+In recent weeks, the government has announced a slew of economic measures including the mega bank mergers, withdrawal of higher surcharge on Foreign portfolio investments (FPIs) and domestic investors, sops for infrastructure, revival package for the auto industry and relief for startups.